sandeeep-prajapati/my_interview_prep_kit/Tailwind_css/syllabus.md

-Here's a breakdown of essential Tailwind CSS topics, divided into 10 prompts for mastery:

 1. **Typography and Text Utilities**
    - Learn to style text using classes like `text-lg`, `font-bold`, `leading-8`, and `tracking-wide`.
    - Explore alignment options (`text-left`, `text-center`), color (`text-gray-700`), and text transformations (`uppercase`, `italic`).